rafael-santiago/eutherpe/doc/MANUAL-EN.md

 - `REMOVE SONGS...` (you select the song(s) you want to remove).
 - `REPRODUCE` (you will play the selected `playlist`).
 - `REPRODUCE SELECTION` (you will play only the specific songs selected from a playlist).
+- `BACKUP...` (you will copy the playlists to the selected storage device).

 Done!
 You have just graduated at the `Eutherpe DJs` school, congrats!